yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter1-debuting-with-postgres.md

 {{< header Level="2" >}}Search For Your Favorite Movies{{< /header >}}

-Once logged in, you'll arrive at the YugaPlus home page, which is divided into two sections.
-The **Your Movies** section displays your user library, featuring movies you are currently watching or plan to watch soon.
-The **Search New Movies** section helps you discover new content by asking for recommendations in plain English.
+After you log in, you'll see the YugaPlus home page split into two parts.
+In **Your Movies**, you'll find movies you're watching or want to watch.
+The **Search New Movies** section lets you find new movies by typing what you're looking for in plain English.

 ![YugaPlus Home Screen](/images/tutorials/build-and-learn/chapter1-home-screen.png)